-Fartlek workouts are a versatile, adaptable, and even fun workout – any runner can incorporate them into their training.
+Fartlek runs are a versatile, adaptable, and even fun workout.
+Any runner can incorporate them into their training.
 They are also highly effective, no matter how your level of experience or your running goals.

-Fartlek runs can be structured or unstructured and use effort, not pace, as a guide.
+Fartlek runs can be structured or unstructured.
+They use effort, not pace, as a guide.
 More often than not, fartleks are performed on the roads or trails, not a track.

 Fartlek workouts teach you how to calibrate your internal GPS.
 Whether the effort is vaguely prescribed (noticeably faster) or more precise (5K race effort), your perceived effort is still the primary parameter.
 Pace is an external metric that can be affected by terrain, weather, fatigue, or stress.
 Fartlek runs require you to learn how to monitor your effort, both controlling yourself and pushing yourself.

 Finally, fartlek workouts reduce your injury risk.
 The reasoning is two-fold: they encourage variety without overreaching.
 Variety, including a variety of paces, reduces your risk of overuse injury.
 For that reason, fartleks are beneficial even if your goal is not to run faster.
 For type-A runners, the emphasis on effort prevents pushing inappropriately hard just to hit a certain pace.

 How to Use Fartlek Workouts in Your Training